 So, this is what a worldwide pandemic feels like.

 COVID-19 has the United States living in circumstances most of us never imagined facing in our lifetimes.
-Terms like “quarantine” and “social distancing" are now regular pieces of our vocabulary.
-We carry masks in our cars and stand 6 feet away from other people on the rare occasions we do venture into public.
+For over a year now, terms like “quarantine” and “social distancing" have been regular pieces of our vocabulary.
+And although many of us venture into public more than we did last summer, we carry masks in our cars and are cautiously aware of our proximity to other humans.

 It’s impacted everybody, everywhere.
 Especially in the workplace.

 In spring of 2020, nearly 90% of businesses encouraged employees to pack up their workstations and set up camp at home.
 Zoom became the new conference room, the kitchen table doubled as the breakroom, and then there’s the whole toilet paper debacle.
 With so many people doing their business at home rather than the office, TP manufacturers increased production by over one million rolls per day yet still fell short of demand.

 And they’re not the only ones fighting to keep up.

 Perhaps no one has felt the pain quite like Human Resource professionals.
 Far too many find themselves swimming in a sea of COVID gunk, struggling for relief.

 They’re not on the frontlines fighting the disease.
 Instead they’re quietly (and sometimes frantically) running around behind the scenes keeping everyone else going.